makkus/freckles_website/pages/02.blog/example-static-website/item.md

 - configures a virtual host that uses the `my_site` folder as it's root
 - makes sure the `nginx` systemd service is enabled and started

 The idea is that those adapters can be improved upon by the community.
-For example adding new features (in this case, maybe add an option to use the 'Apache' webserver instead of 'nginx'), or supporting other distributions, versions of distributions or even Operating Systems ('freckles' works on Mac OS X).
+For example by adding new features (in this case, maybe add an option to use the 'Apache' webserver instead of 'nginx'), or supporting other distributions, versions of distributions or even Operating Systems ('freckles' works on Mac OS X for example).

 ### Adding metadata